d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 :label:`fig_Neuron`

 Information $x_i$ arriving from other neurons
-(or environmental sensors such as the retina) is received in the dendrites.
+(or environmental sensors) is received in the dendrites.
-In particular, that information is weighted by *synaptic weights* $w_i$ determining the effect of the inputs
-(e.g., activation or inhibition via the product $x_i w_i$).
+In particular, that information is weighted by *synaptic weights* $w_i$, determining the effect of the inputs, e.g., activation or inhibition via the product $x_i w_i$.
-The weighted inputs arriving from multiple sources are aggregated in the nucleus as a weighted sum $y = \sum_i x_i w_i + b$, and this information is then sent for further processing in the axon $y$, typically after some nonlinear processing via $\sigma(y)$.
+The weighted inputs arriving from multiple sources are aggregated in the nucleus as a weighted sum $y = \sum_i x_i w_i + b$, possibly subject to some nonlinear postprocessing via $\sigma(y)$.
-From there it either reaches its destination (e.g., a muscle) or is fed into another neuron via its dendrites.
+This information is then sent via the axon to the axon terminals, where it reaches its destination (e.g., an actuator such as a muscle) or it is fed into another neuron via its dendrites.

-Certainly, the high-level idea that many such units could be cobbled together with the right connectivity and right learning algorithm, to produce far more interesting and complex behavior than any one neuron alone could express owes to our study of real biological neural systems.
+Certainly, the high-level idea that many such units could be combined with the right connectivity and right learning algorithm, to produce far more interesting and complex behavior than any one neuron alone could express owes to our study of real biological neural systems.

-At the same time, most research in deep learning today draws little direct inspiration in neuroscience.
+At the same time, most research in deep learning today draws inspiration from a much wider source.
-We invoke Stuart Russell and Peter Norvig who, in their classic AI text book
-*Artificial Intelligence: A Modern Approach* :cite:`Russell.Norvig.2016`, pointed out that although airplanes might have been *inspired* by birds, ornithology has not been the primary driver of aeronautics innovation for some centuries.
+We invoke Stuart Russell and Peter Norvig :cite:`Russell.Norvig.2016` who pointed out that although airplanes might have been *inspired* by birds, ornithology has not been the primary driver of aeronautics innovation for some centuries.
-Likewise, inspiration in deep learning these days comes in equal or greater measure from mathematics, statistics, and computer science.
+Likewise, inspiration in deep learning these days comes in equal or greater measure from mathematics, linguistics, psychology, statistics, computer science and many other fields.

 ## Summary

 * Key ingredients in a machine learning model are training data, a loss function, an optimization algorithm, and quite obviously, the model itself.
 * Vectorizing makes everything better (mostly math) and faster (mostly code).